 - a) The initial 45 degree line has a 1 $\frac{1}{2}$ roll on it.
 This line may be extended to any length.
-If this line is too short, the deduction will be no more than 2 points. - b) The second 45 degree line must always be sized so the loop height extents exactly match.
-There is no standardized deduction specified if this is not the case. - c) The third 45 degree line has a single roll on it.
+If this line is too short, a deduction proportional to the error must be applied. - b) The second 45 degree line must always be sized so the loop height extents exactly match.
+If the loop heights don't match, a deduction proportional to the error must be applied. - c) The third 45 degree line has a single roll on it.
 This line must be sized so the horizontal exit line is at the same altitude as the apexes of the loops.
-If this line is too long there is no standardized downgrade, but if the line is too short the maximum deduction is 2 points.
+If this line is either too long or too short a deduction proportional to the error must be applied.